gerauf/CV/README.md

 **Makers Academy (April 2016 to July 2016)**
 A 16 week programming bootcamp with heavy emphasis on XP practices and values

-- OOP, TDD, BDD, SOLID, MVC
+- OOP, SOLID, MVC
+- TDD, BDD
 - Software Craftsmanship
 - Pair Programming
 - Agile methodologies
-- Ruby, Rails, Javascript, AngularJS, HTML, CSS
-- RSpec, Capybara, Jasmine, Karma, Protractor

 **University of Bristol (2005 to 2009)**
 - Physics